droxit/roxcomposer/doc/demo.md

-#How does mosaic work?
+# How does mosaic work?

-If you don't have installed mosaic so far please read the[installation](installation.md)manual.
+If you don't have installed mosaic so far please read the [installation](installation.md) manual.

 First of all we need services.
 The mosaic-demo package contains a couple of services you can use located at `$MOSAIC_HOME/services`: